This section describes how to partition tables in YugabyteDB using YSQL.

 WHERE clause contains constants or externally supplied parameters.
 For example, a comparison against a non-immutable function such as

-CURRENT_TIMESTAMP cannot be optimized, since the planner cannot know which child table the function's value might fall into at run time.
+CURRENT_TIMESTAMP cannot be optimized, because the planner cannot know which child table the function's value might fall into at run time.
 On the other hand, partition pruning is applied during query execution, and therefore can be more flexible.
 However, it is only used for

 SELECT queries.
 Updates can only benefit from constraint exclusion.